Your Cart

 Homemade chocolate protein bar recipe

 The afternoon slump is a real thing.
-Whether you're trying to get through a long work day, or you or loved ones are about to exercise, it's the best time of day for a tasty snack that deliver on all levels: adequate amounts of the three macronutrients (carbs, fat and protein), refilling energy stores, plenty of nutrients and delights your taste buds.
+Whether you're trying to get through a long work day and you want to have enough fuel to exercise in an hour or so, it's the best time of day for a tasty snack that deliver on all levels: adequate amounts of the three macronutrients (carbs, fat and protein), refilling energy stores, plenty of nutrients and delights your taste buds.

 Homemade chocolate protein bars ingredients